asoliman1/gocapture/plugins/cordova-plugin-screen-orientation/README.md

 The __screen.orientation__ property will not update when the phone is [rotated 180 degrees](http://www.quirksmode.org/dom/events/orientationchange.html).

-## BB10 Notes

-Wraps the com.blackberry.app plugin functions, auto installed as a dependancy.

-## WP8 Notes

-Windows phone does not support specification or primary and secondary orientations.
-If called with a specific orientation the plugin will just apply the landscape or portait orientation.

-## W8.1 Notes
+## Windows UWP Notes

-Windows 8.1 Applicaitons (runtime/metro applications) will only display orientation changes if the device has some sort of accelerometer.
+Windows store apps (windows-uwp) will only display orientation changes if the device has some sort of accelerometer.
 The internal state of the "orientation" will still be kept, but the actual screen won't rotate unless the device supports it.

 # Legacy Changelog